Ouse Valley Park

 What to see and do

 Stony Stratford Nature Reserve is located between Queen Eleanor St, Stony Stratford, and the A5.
 The reserve provides a variety of artificially created wetland habitats especially for waterfowl and waders.
 It was created from the gravel workings which supplied materials for the building of the A5 Trunk road.
-This site has been subject to a programme of works to enhance the quality of the habitat for wildlife, especially wetland birds, including the formation of a new island and new ponds and ditches.
+This site has been carefully managed by The Parks Trust to enhance the quality of the habitat for wildlife, especially wetland birds, including the formation of a new island and new ponds and ditches.
 A bird hide is provided for viewing of the main lakes and meadows.

 Water Mills have been a feature of this river valley since at least the Domesday Book surveys in 1086.
 Those at Wolverton Mill and Stony Stratford would have been extended and rebuilt many times over the years.
 The Stratford mill was destroyed by fire in 1985 but has been rebuilt on the original floor plan as private apartments.
-Its millrace, which had long been dammed and practically static, has now been reopened and the Trust is working on removing collapsed trees etc from the channel to allow it to run naturally.
+Its millrace, which had long been dammed and practically static, has now been reopened.
 The Mill at Old Wolverton was last rebuilt in the 18th century and is now a private house.
 The millrace here is lined by hybrid black poplars and lesser spotted woodpeckers can sometimes be seen in their upper branches.

 The Iron Trunk Aqueduct carries the Grand Union canal over the Ouse at a height of 10.8 metres and connects Wolverton and Cosgrove.
 The Grand Union (or Grand Junction canal as it was known until 1929) was built between 1793 and 1805 to link London with the industrial Midlands and North.
 The aqueduct was renovated in 2012 by British Waterways and it was restored to its original colours.
 Once an industrial artery carrying a wide range of goods in horse-drawn narrow boats, the Grand Union is now a popular route for walking, cycling, and pleasure boating.
 Scrub and marshy areas border the canal's route through the park and form and provide an excellent habitat for a variety of birds.
 There are steps up to the canal from the riverside walk and a tunnel which takes the path under the canal.